Eden, North Carolina: Government

-The City of Eden operates under an Council/Manager form type of government.
+The City of Eden operates under a council/manager form type of government.
 Elected officials include the mayor, elected at-large, and seven council members.
 The Mayor and City Council serve for a term of Four years.
 The Mayor is the presiding officer and does not vote if the vote is tied.
 The Eden City Council meets on the third Tuesday of every month.

 On November 12, 2017, Neville Hall took the office of mayor.